AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/cloud-storage.md

 For all table-based connectors, set the value to `tabular`.

->[!NOTE]
->
->You can ingest CSV and TSV files with a cloud storage source connector by specifying a column delimiter as a property.
+During this step, you can specify a custom delimiter when ingesting delimited files by specifying a `columnDelimiter` as a property.
 Any single character value is a permissible column delimiter.
 If unprovided, a comma `(,)` is used as the default value.

+You can also ingest compressed JSON or delimited files by specifying its `compressionType` as a property.
+The list of supported compressed file types are:

+- `bzip2`
+- `gzip`
+- `deflate`
+- `zipDeflate`
+- `tarGzip`
+- `tar`

 **API format**